fs-jbracamonte/fathom-transcripts-playwright-download/README.md

 ## 🖥️ Running From Electron vs CLI

 - CLI is ideal for automation and CI.
 Use `HEADLESS=true` for silent runs.
-- Electron UI is ideal for interactive SSO flows (Google/Microsoft).
-Use the UI to install browsers, enter credentials, and monitor logs.
+- Electron UI is ideal for interactive SSO flows (Google/Microsoft) and easy filtering.
+Use the UI to enter credentials, set date/title filters, and monitor logs.

 ## 📦 Build the Installer (Electron Builder)